two-inc/woocommerce-plugin/readme.txt

 Feel free to reach out to [integration@two.inc](mailto:integration@two.inc) for any assistance related to the plugin.

-### Compatibility with WooCommerce
+## Compatibility with WooCommerce

-The plugin is tested with WooCommerce versions 6, 7, and 8.
+The plugin has been tested with WooCommerce versions 6, 7, and 8.
 Support for version 9 is on the roadmap.